zotero-chinese/styles/src/世界经济/index.md

   <div class="csl-entry">Walls, S. C.; Barichivich, W. J. and Brown, M. E. “Drought, Deluge and Declines: The Impact of Precipitation Extremes on Amphibians in a Changing Climate.” <i>Biology</i>, 2013, 2(1), pp. 399-418.</div>
   <div class="csl-entry">Weinstein, L. and Swartz, M. N. “Pathogenic Properties of Invading Microorganisms.” in Sodeman, W. A., Jr. and W. A. Sodeman, eds: <i>Pathologic Physiology: Mechanisms of Disease</i> Philadelphia: Saunders.</div>
   <div class="csl-entry">World Health Organization “Factors Regulating the Immune Response: Report of WHO Scientific Group.”.</div>
-  <div class="csl-entry">Yufin, S. A., ed. <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering</i> Rotterdam: A. A. Balkema.</div>
+  <div class="csl-entry">Yufin, S. A., ed. <i>Geoecology and Computers: Proceedings of the Third International Conference on Advances of Computer Methods in Geotechnical and Geoenvironmental Engineering, Moscow, Russia, February 1-4, 2000</i> Rotterdam: A. A. Balkema.</div>
   <div class="csl-entry">（1962）：《康熙字典：巳集上：水部》，中华书局，1962年。</div>
   <div class="csl-entry">（1977）：《宋史卷三：本纪第三》，载《宋史》，中华书局，1977年。</div>
   <div class="csl-entry">“Coffee Drinking and Cancer of the Pancreas.” <i>British Medical Journal</i>, 1981, 283(6292), p.
 628.</div>